 When connected cars speak to each other, this can help lower the number of overall accidents which, among other issues, tend to create enormous traffic delays.
 With autonomous vehicles, the flow of traffic will improve still further.
 When cars driven by humans pull away from a traffic light, there is always a delay as everyone has to notice the light has gone green and then get into gear and move off.
 Cars communicating with each other will do this more efficiently, allowing all the vehicles in the queue to continue their journeys much more swiftly and smoothly.

-In practice, connected cars can talk to each other, to pavement and road markings and signs, some obligatory, such as speed limit signs, traffic light, stop or yield signs or road markings where a car is say prohibited from remaining stationary.
+In practice, connected cars can talk to each other, to pavements and road markings and signs, some obligatory, such as speed limit signs, traffic lights, stop or yield signs or road markings where a car is say prohibited from remaining stationary.
 This communication can only be useful when the massive amounts of data the connected cars generate are processed and analyzed in real-time.
 Because the typical things connected cars do in smart cities are in real-time, speed is of the essence.
 If the car parking space has been taken by another car by the time yours arrives, and this then happens five further times, the "help" the smart city is offering the connected car would be worse than no help at all.
 As cars become autonomous this need for rapid automated, decision-making in real-time will become even more critical.
 If a driverless car fails to react to a stop sign or to a person in danger of being hit, then death could occur, which, as we have already seen, could have a catastrophic effect on the public's trust in these vehicles..
 We have already spoken about how Dativa believes edge computing will provide the solution to allow this to happen.